jim-schwoebel/voice_gender_detection/README.md

 I also tried training a model with the train_audioTPOT.py script.
 The output is below.

+### using train_audiokeras.py

+I also tried training with a bare-bones keras MLP.
+This doesn't do anything special, it's just a very simple neural network to see how deep learning performs on the dataset.
+In the future, it would make sense to fine-tune this network based on peer-reviewed publications (some have achieved up to 98% accuracy).

 ## Making model predictions

 All you need to do to make a model prediction is to provide an audio file from the command line.
 Note that the audio file must be a .WAV file in order for it to make a proper prediction.